Unsupervised Learning of Group Invariant and Equivariant Representations: Related Work

 In the case of 2D/3D data, co-alignment of shapes can be used to match the input and the reconstructed shapes.
 Some approaches are unfeasible \cite{Wang2012ActiveCO} as they are not compatible with a purely unsupervised approach, while other \cite{Averkiou2016AutocorrelationDF, Chaouch2008ANM, Chaouch2009AlignmentO3} leverage symmetry properties of the data and PCA decomposition, exhibiting however limitation regarding scalability.
 For graphs, the problem of graph matching \cite{Bunke2000} has been tackled in several works and with different approaches, for instance algorithmically, e.g., \cite{Ding2020EfficientRG}, or by means of a GNN \cite{Li2019GraphMN}.

+On the topic of group theory-based embedding disentanglement, some works are based on the definition of \cite{Higgins2018TowardsAD} of a disentangled representations.
+We refer to this as ``symmetry-based decomposition'', where the various factors in the disentangled representation correspond to the decomposition of symmetry groups acting on the data space.
+In \cite{Pfau2020DisentanglingBS}, the authors show that, with some assumption on the geometry of the underlying data space,

-On the topic of representation theory-based embedding disentanglement, the works \cite{Hosoya2019GroupbasedLO, Keurti2022HomomorphismA}, based on the definition of \cite{Higgins2018TowardsAD} of a disentangled representations, design unsupervised generative VAEs approaches for learning representation corresponding to orthogonal symmetry actions on the data space.
-In our work, on the other hand, we disentangled different representations, which all can act on our data space.
+it is possible to learn to factorize a Lie group from the orbits in data space.
+The works \cite{Hosoya2019GroupbasedLO, Keurti2022HomomorphismA}, for instance, design unsupervised generative VAEs approaches for learning representation corresponding to orthogonal symmetry actions on the data space.
+In our work, on the other hand, we learn a decomposition into separate \textit{group representations}.
+These are all representations of the same group, but act differently on different data space (analogously to different $\SO(3)$ representations identified by the angular quantum number $l=0,1,2,\dots$).